European Broadcasting Union: Let the Peoples Sing

 Let the Peoples Sing is a biennial choir competition, the participants of which are chosen from radio recordings entered by EBU radio members.
 The final, encompassing three categories and around ten choirs, is offered as a live broadcast to all EBU members.
 The overall winner is awarded the Silver Rose Bowl.
+The first winner was Glasgow Phoenix Choir, conducted by their Chorus Master Peter Mooney, from Scotland in the 1961 competition that was held in London.
+The most recent winner is Copenhagen Girls Choir from Denmark, conducted by Anne-Terese Sales, in the 2024 competition that was held in London.